Career Timeline of Letitia James: Major Achievements and Milestones

 How Letitia James built a successful career.
 Explore key moments that defined the journey.

-1989: Admitted to Practice Law in NY
+1989: Admitted to Practice Law

 In 1989, Letitia James was admitted to practice law in New York State.

-1999: Appointed Assistant Attorney General
+1999: Assistant Attorney General Appointment

-In 1999, Letitia James was appointed the first Assistant Attorney General in charge of the Brooklyn regional office.
+In 1999, Letitia James was appointed as the first Assistant Attorney General in charge of the Brooklyn regional office.

 November 2001: First Run for 35th Council District

-November 4, 2003: Elected to City Council
+November 4, 2003: Election to City Council

-On November 4, 2003, Letitia James won the election for the 35th Council district seat as the Working Families Party nominee.
+On November 4, 2003, Letitia James won the election for the vacant 35th Council district seat as the Working Families Party nominee.

 November 8, 2005: Re-elected to City Council

-On November 8, 2005, Letitia James was re-elected on the Democratic line with 88.11% of the vote.
+On November 8, 2005, Letitia James was re-elected to the City Council on the Democratic line with 88.11% of the vote.

-2008: Advocated Against Bloomberg's Third Term
+2008: Opposed Bloomberg's Third Term

 September 2009: Won Democratic Primary